Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Deep Probabilistic Models for Parametric PDEs

 \section{Deep Probabilistic Models for Parametric PDEs}

-In this section, we first describe, in Sec.~\ref{sec:prob_model:dataless}, a method to train a deep probabilistic model to emulate the forward and inverse maps of a PDE without any observed data and without any solve operations (\emph{i.e.} inverting the nonlinear map $\A_{\z}$).
-Building on this, we introduce in Sec.~\ref{sec:prob_model:observed_data} a version of our framework which incorporates data.
+FEM and PINNs allow to solve the well-posed forward problem for fixed PDE parameters.
+In settings that require the solution to PDEs for a variety of parameters, the use of either method can be computationally very expensive.
+On the other hand, the problem of finding $\z$ given some components of $\ubf$ (the inverse problem) may be ill-posed and is generally a harder problem.
+Solving inverse problems for large collections of observations pertaining to different PDE instances is generally computationally infeasible using classical methods.
+To overcome these issues, we introduce deep probabilistic models to directly approximate the maps $(\z, \fbf) \mapsto \ubf$ and $(\ubf, \fbf) \mapsto \z$, while simultaneously providing uncertainty estimates.
+Once trained, our probabilistic models allow for the online solution of both the forward and inverse problem given a particular forcing $\fbf$.
+We first describe, in Sec.~\ref{sec:prob_model:dataless}, a method to train a deep probabilistic model to emulate the forward and inverse maps of a PDE without any observed data and without any independent solve operations.
+Building on this, we introduce in Sec.~\ref{sec:prob_model:observed_data} a version of our framework which incorporates observation data.